DragosStefanNecula220035325/CreativeCruisers/README.md

 2. Get "creativecruisers.sql" database from the same folder as this readme
 3. Import database

+Start website:
+1. Open a terminal
+2. CD into creativecruisers (one file deeper than this readme)
+3. php artisan serve

+If there is any issues these are some commands to try before php artisan serve:
+1. composer require laravel/ui
+2. php artisan ui bootstrap
+3. composer require hardevine/shoppingcart

 Admin user account is:
 user - admin@gmail.com
 password - 12345678